baruchel/APLedit/README.md

     export APLEDIT_COLOR_BANNER=$'\033[0;35m'

+You can display the key to be typed for displaying the menu as a remainder:

+    export APLEDIT_BANNER_KEY="anything"

-or you can remove it with:
+You can also remove the whole banner with:

     export APLEDIT_NOBANNER="anything"